 - 1/4 cup sunflower oil or avocado oil

 - 1/2 teaspoon lemon juice or apple cider vinegar

 - salt to taste

 - Let your eggs come to room temperature or let them sit in a bowl of warm water for a few minutes before starting.
-(I’ve found that this helps my mayo succeed every time, though skipping this step will be fine as long as you follow step 2.)
+(I've found that this helps my mayo succeed every time, though skipping this step is usually fine as long as you follow step 2.)

 - Separate the whites from the yolks. (you can save the whites for something else) and blend the yolks for one to two minutes.
 I use my blender on the lowest speed though some people use an immersion/stick blender with good success.